Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 The parts involved with related malformations are:

+These malformations are genetically transmissible.
 If you think it’s false, look at this photo of the English Bulldog’s head modified over the last 50 years.

-A consequence of these malformations is degenerative phenomena mainly due to the respiratory effort that the animal has to make.
+A consequence of these malformations is degenerative phenomena, mainly due to the respiratory effort that the animal has to make.

 The air in the inspiratory passage is not linear.
 Instead, it creates turbulence with continuous sucking effects that, against the cell walls of the mucous membranes, become inflamed by swelling or losing tone.
 All situations can only worsen the already difficult breathing.

-The complications of incorrect conformation are thus:
+The complications of incorrect confirmation are thus:

 The more extreme the conformation, the sooner and with greater severity the problems manifest themselves, which must and can be assessed in stages (we speak of staging) of different severity.
 The truth is that this syndrome is not static.